Use tasks to efficiently organize and manage property operations, including housekeeping, maintenance, check-ins, and other operational activities.

 8. Click Save.

-Auto tasks are automatically updated when you modify the corresponding task template or when a listing or reservation’s check-in or check-out date/time is changed.
+Auto-tasks update automatically when you modify the corresponding task template or when reservation check-in or check-out times change.

-Also, when editing a field in a specific auto task instance, the field will be detached from the task template, so future updates to the template won’t update it.
+When you edit a field in a specific instance, it "detaches" from the template, so future updates to the template won’t update it.

-If you want to remove the scheduling of the auto task, but retain the task template for future scheduling, delete the auto task itself.
+To remove the scheduling of the auto-task, but retain the task template for future scheduling, delete the auto-task itself.

 Follow the steps below to edit or delete a task template.